 The sub-area’s role and function is shaped by the River Don and River Loxley, as well as established residential areas and a prominent industrial landscape.
 Parkwood Springs is a key asset for the sub-area and it extends to 150 hectares of open space.
 Parkwood Springs is valued for its outdoor recreation and heritage in the form of the Victorian Wardsend Cemetery.

-The Rivelin and Loxley Valleys are popular areas for outdoor recreation, connecting the city to the large areas of attractive countryside before it reaches the Peak District National Park.
+The Rivelin and Loxley Valleys are popular areas for outdoor recreation, key to the sub-area’s industrial heritage, rich in biodiversity and connect the city to large areas of attractive countryside before it reaches the Peak District National Park.
 This land is almost entirely designated as Green Belt.

 The tram connects Middlewood and Malin Bridge to the City Centre, although these areas are also particularly prone to congestion.
 There is no outer ring road in the Northwest so journeys across the area are convoluted and often cause congestion.